piyushgarg-dev/leetcode-whisper-chrome-extension/.github/pull_request_template.md

 ### Checklist

-- [ ] Make sure to mention an issue, PR, or discussion on GitHub by referencing its hash number e.g: #100
+- [ ] Make sure to mention an issue, PR, or discussion on GitHub by referencing its hash number.
 - [ ] Check if any open issues are related to this PR; if so, be sure to tag them below.